On the Trans-Planckian Censorship Conjecture and the Generalized Non-Minimal Coupling: Introduction

 In this study, by looking at the same problem with a generalized non-minimal coupling perspective (that provides a universal attractor behavior for inflation at a strong coupling limit \cite{Kallosh:2013tua}), we aim to show that TCC bounds can be eliminated (or relaxed) naturally.
 In that process, we take advantage of the Higgs-like symmetry-breaking potentials as an example.

 The organization of this work is as follows.
 In section \ref{sec2}, we first briefly talk about the minimal inflationary Lagrangian and the corresponding TCC upper bounds.
 Subsequently, we introduce the non-minimal coupling setup with a generic coupling term, with two different approaches in the following subsections.
 We also analyze both approaches for the TCC bounds.
-We discuss how these bounds are removed (or relaxed) in an inflation scenario with a generalized non-minimal coupling term in section \ref{sec3}.
-We also denote the superconformal embedding of the corresponding model in the following subsection.
+We discuss the motivations of Jordan frame TCC in section \ref{sec3}.
+Following that, in \ref{sec3.1} we present a case where these bounds are removed (or relaxed) with a generic non-minimal coupling term, in a model correlated way.
+In \ref{sec3.2}, we denote the superconformal embedding of the corresponding model.
 Finally, we present our concluding remarks in section \ref{sec4}.